AzurasTsar/Cubulus_Alpha/README.md

 'Classic" mode is in very early stage of development, 'Endless' mode is almost fully functional.
 I will be updating this often as I make more progress on it.
 Plan to improve UI, add more features and randomization, and try to make a more dynamic experience in the future.

 Goal: (Classic) (WARNING: UNFINISHED) Go through all the (as-of-yet uncompleted) levels!
 (Endless) Make it as far as you can without dying!
-Avoid the cubes continuously spawning or get a pill and smash em!
+Avoid the cubes continuously spawning or get a pill and smash them!

 Controls: WASD to move, spacebar to jump, excape to pause, e to slow time (5 secs, 15 sec cooldown)
 Pickups: Diamonds increase speed slightly, increase health by 10, Pills make you huge, able to flatten cubes (10 second duration)